 The Congressional Budget Office (CBO) projects that 80 percent of outlays under the 2014 Farm Act will fund nutrition programs, 8 percent will fund crop insurance programs, 6 percent will fund conservation programs, 5 percent will fund commodity programs, and the remaining 1 percent will fund all other programs, including trade, credit, rural development, research and extension, forestry, energy, horticulture, and miscellaneous programs.

-Crop Insurance (Title XI and XII)
+Crop Insurance (includes provisions from Titles XI and XII)

 ERS Policy-Related Research

 The core research and data program of the Economic Research Service covers the breadth of USDA programs touched by farm legislation: farming, nutrition, conservation, rural development, research, and energy.

 2008 Farm Bill: Side-by-Side Comparison with Previous Law

 2008 Farm Bill: Background Publications

 The 2002 Farm Bill: Provisions and Economic Implications

 For further information: